Why capacity factor is an increasingly over-simplistic metric

 For our two solar units in question, we can see from the map above that Bungala One’s more northerly latitude contributes to its location having a higher raw solar irradiance.

-There are two measures of capacity that analysts often use when calculating capacity factor – ‘Maximum Capacity’ or ‘Registered Capacity’.
+In the NEM there are two measures of capacity that analysts can use when calculating capacity factor – ‘Maximum Capacity’ or ‘Registered Capacity’.
 Paul McArdle has written an explainer distinguishing the two measures, and when it is appropriate to use each.
-For solar farms, registered capacity usually denotes the size of a unit’s panels, and maximum capacity denotes the size of its inverter.
-Therefore, it would be more correct to use maximum capacity when analysing solar farms as output is limited by the inverter.
+For solar farms, registered capacity usually denotes the total capacity of the unit’s panels, and maximum capacity denotes the size of its inverter.
+Therefore, it would be more correct to use maximum capacity when analysing solar farms as output is limited by the inverter (hence in our earlier charts we have stuck to maximum capacity in our calculations).

 Source: GSD2022